Dear Alumni, Parents, and Friends:

 Birthday Cards: In order to promote awareness about the dangers of alcohol poisoning,

-the Office of Student Affairs has recently begun sending special birthday and wallet
+the Office of Student Affairs began sending special birthday and wallet cards to students

-cards to students shortly before their 21st birthday.
-For more information, please
+shortly before their 21st birthday.
+For more information, please go to www.BRAD21.org.

 FERPA Release Form (PDF)